 103. Astronomy.
 (3 hours) Covers the earth, moon, planets, sun, stars, galaxy, universe; occasional use of the planetarium.
 No laboratory.
 This course carries a Quantitative Flag (Q) in the Foundations and Core Program.

-105. Integrated Science in Context: Sustainable Energy.
+105. Sustainable Energy.
 (4 hours) An introduction to the physical sciences through an examination of sustainable energy.
 The course is primarily for non-science majors and pre-service elementary and middle school teachers.
 Mathematics requirements will be kept to a minimum.
 Laboratory.
-Spring.

-206. Elementary Meteorology.
+109. Meteorology.
 (3 hours) Introduction to atmospheric structure and behavior including cloud structure and precipitation as well as the effects of pressure, density, temperature, and humidity differences on energy transport and atmospheric motions.
 Climate, weather forecasting, air pollution, and other applications will be covered.
 No laboratory.

 241. Engineering Physics.
 (3 hours) Supplements Physics 211-212.
 Selected topics in mechanics, thermodynamics, electricity, magnetism, optics, and modern physics with the application of calculus in physics.
 This course carries a Quantitative Flag (Q) in the Foundations and Core Program.
-Prerequisites: PHY 211, MAT 125 and 225 (which may be taken concurrently).
-Fall
+Prerequisites: PHY 211, MAT 125 and 225.
+Co-requisite: PHY 212.

 313. Thermal Physics.
 (3 hours) Basic principles of thermal and statistical physics; laws of thermodynamics; equilibrium and irreversibility; cyclic processes; ensembles; thermodynamic potentials; canonical distribution; equipartition theorem; Maxwell distribution; phase changes; applications.
-Prerequisites: PHY 212, 241, Co-requisite: MAT 325.
-Fall
+Prerequisites: PHY 212 and 241.
+Co-requisite: MAT 325.

 317. Statics.
-(3 hours) Application of the conditions of equilibrium to two and three dimensional systems; trusses, frames and beams; friction; shear and ending moment diagrams; centroids, centers of gravity, area and mass moments of inertia, vectors.
+(3 hours) Application of the conditions of equilibrium to two and three dimensional systems; trusses, frames and beams; friction; shear and bending moment diagrams; centroids, centers of gravity, area and mass moments of inertia, vectors.
 This course carries a Quantitative Flag (Q) in the Foundations and Core Program.
 Prerequisites: PHY 211 and MAT 225.
-Fall

 450. Seminar.
 (1 hour) May be taken as many as three times.
 One formal presentation of current interest must be completed.
 Visiting scientists will constitute a portion of this course.